Warming rivers in western US are killing fish, putting industry at risk | ExBulletin

 Warming rivers in western US are killing fish, putting industry at risk

-Hundreds of thousands of young salmon die in the Klamath River in northern California as low water levels caused by drought allow a parasite to thrive, devastating a Native American tribe whose diet and traditions are related to fish.
+Hundreds of thousands of young salmon are dying in northern California.
+Klamath Rivera low water levels caused by drought allow a parasite to thrive, devastating a Native American tribe whose diet and traditions are tied to fish.
 And wildlife officials have said the Sacramento River is facing an almost complete loss of young chinook due to the unusually warm water.

 A crash in a one-year-old class of young salmon can have lasting effects on the total population and shorten or stop the fishing season, a growing concern as climate change continues to make the West hotter and drier.
 This could be devastating for the commercial salmon fishing industry, which in California is worth $ 1.4 billion.